adizon-hub/Ball-N-Plate-Team-1/README.md

 <header>
   Transfer Function
 <br>
    a.
-Transfer function for 1 servo where (s) is the rotation of the motor in rads, and the output is R(s) = ball position
+Transfer function for 1 servo where (s) is the rotation of the motor in rads, and the output is R(s) = ball position.
 </header>

 # 3- CONTROLLER DESIGN & MODEL SIMULINK